HildeLa/Photometry_preprocessing/README.md

  #### 2) preprocess_in_notebook_or_batch.ipynb
  Example jupyter notebook for preprocessing and viewing an experiment step by step, or in a batch for a set of experiments
  #### 3) run_preprocessing.py
  Example for running preprocessing from terminal.
-Created before Jan 2025 refactoring, need to be updated based on the notebook batch processing part.
+Created before Jan 2025 refactoring.
+If needed. should be updated based on the batch processing notebook.

 ## Required data folder structure
 From [issue 25](https://github.com/ikharitonov/vestibular_vr_pipeline/issues/25) in vestibular_vr_pipeline.